Anut-py/ghc-web-test/README.md

 ```

 This will enter a nix flake with the GHC to WASM compiler available.
 Now run
-the `build_haskell.sh` file.
-This will compile the Haskell code with all the
+the `build_haskell.sh` file in this flake.
+This will compile the Haskell code
-necessary configurations.
+with all the necessary configurations.

 You can then run `exit` to terminate the Nix flake.